-- RISI rates, which measure the average price per ton for Sorted Office Paper, are generally planned at the last known rates; changes in RISI rates are tied to (1) macro-economic factors that can be volatile and subject to fluctuations.
-The financial impact caused by changes in RISI rates, adjusted by the Recycling Recovery Surcharge, is compared to our planned rates are excluded from this incentive metric calculation. - 2023 Divestitures (including Divestiture (Gains) Losses, net) includes a loss related to the divestitures of our Brazil, Australia, Singapore, Sanypick, Romania, Netherland Dental and UAE businesses partially offset by a gain related to the divestiture of our Korea business and professional fee costs related to 2023 divestitures.
+(1) RISI rates, which measure the average price per ton for Sorted Office Paper, are generally planned at the last known rates; changes in RISI rates are tied to macro-economic factors that can be volatile and subject to fluctuations.
+The financial impact caused by changes in RISI rates, adjusted by the Recycling Recovery Surcharge, is compared to our planned rates are excluded from this incentive metric calculation.

+(2) 2023 Divestitures (including Divestiture (Gains) Losses, net) includes a loss related to the divestitures of our Brazil, Australia, Singapore, Sanypick, Romania, Netherland Dental and UAE businesses partially offset by a gain related to the divestiture of our Korea business and professional fee costs related to 2023 divestitures.
 2022 Divestitures (including Divestiture (Gains) Losses, net) includes a gain related to the divestiture of our Communication Solutions (ComSol) business, with a partial offset in professional fee costs related to the divestiture.
-2021 Divestitures (including Divestiture (Gains) Losses, net) includes a gain related to the divestiture of the Lapanese subsidiary.
-2020 Divestitures (including Divestiture (Gains) Losses, net) includes a gain related to the divestiture of the global recall business, a gain related to the divestiture of a subsidiary in Mexico, a charge associated with a previously divested business in Chile, a charge related to the divestiture of the Argentina operations, charges related to the divestiture of the Domestic Environmental Solutions business, and a benefit associated with a contingent consideration release related to a prior acquisition agreement connected with a divested business.
+2021 Divestitures (including Divestiture of the Canadian ESOL business and a loss related to the divestiture of the Japanese subsidiary.
+2020 Divestitures (including Divestiture (Gains) Losses, net) includes a gain related to the divestiture of a subsidiary in Mexico, a charge associated with a previously divested business, and a benefit associated with a contingent consideration release related to the divestiture of a subsidiary in Mexico, a charge associated with a previously divested business, and a benefit associated with a contingent consideration release related to the divestiture of a prior acquisition agreement connected with a divested business.
 Since we do not know the timing of future divestitures, our incentive plan targets include all entities that we own at the time these targets are set.
-After a divestiture occurs, the remaining income from operations that is in our target is added to the results to neutralize that impact. - Depreciation and Amortization expenses came in lower than what was in the incentive target plan.
-This favorability in results has been excluded from the (3) incentive metric calculation. - Litigation, Settlements, and Regulatory Compliance includes consulting and professional fees related to certain litigation, settlement, and regulatory compliance matters.
+After a divestiture occurs, the remaining income from operations that is in our target is added to the results to neutralize that impact.

+(3) Depreciation and Amortization expenses came in lower than what was in the incentive target plan.
+This favorability in results has been excluded from the incentive metric calculation.

+(4) Litigation, Settlements, and Regulatory Compliance includes consulting and professional fees related to certain litigation, settlement, and regulatory compliance matters.
 2022 includes the FCPA reserve that we booked in 2021.

-(4) - (5) Asset Impairment includes charges related to non-cash impairments for certain long-lived assets. - (6) Incentive targets are established on a constant currency basis; any changes in foreign currency exchange rates are excluded for purposes of this incentive - We received wage subsidies from Canada in 2020 and 2021 as a result of the COVID-19 pandemic.
-We have removed this subsidy for purposes of this (7) incentive metric - One-time board approved adjustments which include self-insurance settlements, headcount severance, and other adjustments.
-(8) - Other includes certain reclassifications and charges pertaining to our target attainment.
-(9) - (10) Noncontrolling Interests are excluded for purposes of this calculation.
+(5) Asset Impairment includes charges related to non-cash impairments for certain long-lived assets.

+(6) Incentive targets are established on a constant currency basis; any changes in foreign currency exchange rates are excluded for purposes of this incentive metric.

+(7) We received wage subsidies from Canada in 2020 and 2021 as a result of the COVID-19 pandemic.
+We have removed this subsidy for purposes of this incentive metric.

+(8) One-time board approved adjustments which include self-insurance settlements, headcount severance, and other adjustments.

+- (9) Other includes certain reclassifications and charges pertaining to our target attainment. - (10) Noncontrolling Interests are excluded for purposes of this calculation.